When Survival Demands a Shift

 That's a victory.

-While we were there — and already running late for dinner at home — Eve's mom decided to start making Bella a Valentine's Day box for school.
+While we were there — and already running late for dinner at home — Eve’s mom decided to help make a Valentine’s Day box for school.

 That made us even later.